 If you really want to taste traditional Greek cuisine at affordable prices, then Kastri is the best kept secret in town.
 It is an enterprise run solely by women (even the delivery service is carried out by a woman) and was partially funded by the EU.
 These women cook 11 different dishes every day.
 By midday, most of the dishes are gone!
 It was one of our favorite choices for lunch.

-At Kini: Apart from the town there are several other alternative places you can dine.
-My favorite two are found at the sea village of Kini, which happens to be one of my favorite beaches.
+Lastly, at Kini: Apart from the main town there are several other alternative places you can dine.
+My favorite two are found at the sea village of Kini, which happens to be one of my favorite beaches too.
 Both restaurants are setup by the sea and serve local dishes with a twist.
 We really like the food at both of them.
-The first one is called Allou gialou – I know it’s definitely not easy to pronounce 😉 but the next one is even harder!
+The first one is called Allou yialou – I know it’s definitely not easy to pronounce 😉 but the next one is even harder!
 It’s called Dyo tzitzikia sta armyrikia and I recommend their seafood risotto.

 Sandalia Cyclades.
-You can’t miss it for it’s situated in the corner of the two main streets.
+You can’t miss it for it’s situated on one of the main roads.
 It’s a small shop, all white, run by a lovely couple Andreas and Florence.
 This Greek – French romance gave birth to a project against the odds.
 It’s all about handmade ancient Greek sandals and bags with a bohemian edge to them.
 They started out as a local business a few years back, but now they’re exporting their products to France, Belgium, Switzerland, Lebanon and the Caribbean Islands.
 Elisabeth was one their first clients.
 We love their simplicity in their design, their elegance, their colors, and quality materials.

 Velli.
-This arts and crafts shop is only about 50 meters away from the sandals’ shop on the main road (pedestrian zone in the evenings).
+This arts and crafts shop is an all time favorite, on the main road (pedestrian zone in the evenings).
 It has two window displays that instantly grab your attention.
-It is filled with many great stuff including jewelry, pottery, prints and decor, all potential eclectic gifts.
-I just loved looking through its little treasures curated by Daphne Velli.
+It is filled with many great stuff including jewelry, pottery, art prints and home decor, all potential eclectic gifts.
+I just loved looking through its little treasures curated so meticulously by Daphne Velli.

-Elikas.
-Another favorite shop with handmade arts and crafts.
-Many of them were made of glass and/or steel and were amazing for home decor.
-You can’t miss it on the main road that turns into a pedestrian zone in the evenings.
+Chimera Art & Craft.
+My new favorite art shop and gallery with Greek handmade artifacts and crafts.
+You can find some amazing home decor pieces that will stop you in your tracks.
+You’ll find it behind the main theater.
 (I realized while writing this post that sadly I don’t have any pictures of the store – next time)!